 A full dental exam is the best way to determine the cause of tooth pain.
-Our team of dentists will thoroughly examine your oral cavity, discuss your symptoms, and develop a comprehensive solution based on your unique needs.
+Our team of dentists will thoroughly examine your teeth, discuss your symptoms, and develop a comprehensive solution based on your unique needs.
 We will not recommend unneeded procedures and always try to work within your budget.

-Tooth pain occurs when their inflammation in the pulp of the tooth.
+Tooth pain can occur when there is inflammation in the pulp of your tooth.
 The pulp is full of nerve endings, and when exposed may cause sensitivity or pain in the tooth.
-Tooth pain may stem from tooth decay, abscess, teeth grinding or clenching, infection, trauma, or periodontal disease.
+Tooth pain may stem from:

-If you are experiencing pain in the jaw, gums, and mouth, your pain may be the result of malocclusion, impacted wisdom teeth, TMJ, or oral cancer.
+If you are experiencing pain in the jaw, gums, AND mouth, your pain may be the result of malocclusion, impacted wisdom teeth, a TMJ disorder, or oral cancer.
 There are so many causes that you can’t afford not to visit the dentist as soon as you think there is something wrong.
 Visiting the dentist is imperative to understanding your tooth pain and receiving the treatment you need.
 Our team at Russel Street Dental Associates is committed to providing personalized, advanced solutions for patients in need.
-Don’t wait until a more serious dental concern occurs before you visit our Worcester, MA dentist office.
+Don’t wait until a more serious dental problem arises before you visit our Worcester, MA dentist office.

 Treating Tooth Pain